jtw023/.config/README.md

 ~~~
 With my keybindings for neovim, if you push the space bar plus the number 3 while in normal mode it'll open a new tab showing a folded list of keybindings.
 Use shift+m to fold and unfold.

 <b>These config files make use of the Fantasque Sans Mono font family systemwide.
-The TTF fonts for the entire family as well as the nerd family variant are available over in my fonts repo.</b>
+The TTF fonts for the entire family as well as the nerd family variant are available [in my fonts repo](https://github.com/jtw023/fonts).</b>
 </details>

 <details>